 One of our favourite dive sites is Tanjung Sari (Shark Point), and at Ferry Channel.
 Diving Padang Bai never disappoints.
-Conditions here can very with strong currents, so we decide on the day if this dive site is suitable considering skills and experience of our guests.
+Conditions here can vary with strong currents, so we decide on the day if this dive site is suitable considering the skills and experience of our guests.
 At this top dive site you have a great chance to meet with White Tip, Nurse, Blacktip Reef, and Wobbegong Sharks.

 You will definitely see a large variety of hard and soft corals and an abundance of life.
 Various types of Gorgonians, healthy Staghorn Coral, huge Coral Bommies and Table Coral can be observed here.
 Bias Tugal, Tanjung Sari and Blue Lagoon, in particular, are great dive sites to encounter larger marine life.

 Other sites like the Secret Jetty or Secret Jepun are muck dive sites and have very little coral coverage, but tons of critters.
 These are fantastic dive sites for for macro lovers and photographers alike!